scipy-conference/scipy_proceedings/papers/safir_zain_22/main.rst

 Constructing the prior in this way is beneficial in that it is ensured that each component is evenly spaced within the latent space, but is limiting in that there must be exactly :math:`2^{d}` components in the GMM prior.
-Thus, to test, we will test a datset with 10 classes on the latent space dimensionality of 4, such that there are :math:`2^{4} = 16` gaussian components in the GMM prior.
+Thus, to test, we will test a dataset with 10 classes on the latent space dimensionality of 4, such that there are :math:`2^{4} = 16` gaussian components in the GMM prior.
 Though the number of prior components is greater than the number of classes, the